kaif-S2002/login-form/README.md

 # login-form
-Created a login form using javascript, html and css.
+Created a login form using HTML & CSS.